MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-P-Requirements-Establishing-Maintaining-Medicare-Billing-Privileges/section-424.535.md

 (ii) The applicable licensing or administrative body for any state in which the physician or eligible professional practices suspends or revokes the physician or eligible professional's ability to prescribe drugs.

-(14) *Improper prescribing practices.* CMS determines that the physician or eligible professional has a pattern or practice of prescribing Part D drugs that falls into one of the following categories:
+(14) *Improper prescribing practices.* CMS determines that the physician or eligible professional has a pattern or practice of prescribing Part B or D drugs that falls into one of the following categories:

 (i) The pattern or practice is abusive or represents a threat to the health and safety of Medicare beneficiaries or both.
 In making this determination, CMS considers the following factors: